Umuzi-org/ACN-syllabus/content/agile/agile-triage/_index.md

 <iframe src="https://giphy.com/embed/cjuEzuATSjW6BfwV2L" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/RobertEBlackmon-reactions-duh-obviously-cjuEzuATSjW6BfwV2L">via GIPHY</a></p>

 It's actually a huge part of the job.
-Most of you will end up working on a team of developers and if the team can't communicate about the team's code then the team should probably all go work at MacDonalds or something and communicate about burger flipping instead.
+Most of you will end up working on a team of developers and if the team can't communicate about the team's code then the team should probably all go work at MacDonald's or something and communicate about burger flipping instead.
 Yeah, it's that serious.

-The second reason is a bit more subtle.
-And pretty cool in my opinion.
+The second reason is a bit more subtle and pretty cool in my opinion.
 It's basically the secret sauce to high functioning teams.
 Ok ok... one of the secret sauces, there are a few.
-And if you take these philosophies and apply them anywhere in your life things will just go better for you.
+And if you take these philosophies and apply them anywhere in your life, things will just go better for you.

 Alright, are you ready?
 A little curious?